Chargrilled Thai Chili Chicken for four.

 - And then turn the temperature down to 400 and let cook for 30 to 35 minutes.

-- Take one piece of Bok Choi and chop into chunks.
+- Take one piece of Bok Choi and chop it into chunks.

-- Add to a hot frying pan with hot canola oil (one tablespoon) and stir fry for one minute.
-In the end add one clove of finely minced garlic, well stirred into the Bok Choi.
+- At the end add one clove of finely minced garlic, well stirred into the Bok Choi.

 - Slice three medium-sized potatoes into thin slices.